connormlewis/SoundtrackDB/PITCHME.md

 - GitBook needs to hire new web developers (they're hiring: [job listings](https://gitbook.workable.com/))
 - It's very important to plan early and have a design in mind before you start writing code
 - Don't underestimate the difficulty of a particular issue, it may take more time than you intend
+- Why people reported our website was not responding as intended
+    - Our application would stop working after 24 hours for some reason
+    - Manually restart it every night

 +++